 The reference to a document within this Recommendation does not give it, as a stand-alone document, the status of a Recommendation.

-[ITU-T H.420] ITU-T Recommendation H.420 (10/2014), Telepresence System Architecture.

 [ITU-R BT.1361] ITU-R Recommendation BT.1361 (02/1998), Worldwide unified colorimetry and related characteristics of future television and imaging systems.

 [ITU-R BT.2020] ITU-R Recommendation BT.2020 (08/2012), Parameter values for ultra-high definition television systems for production and international programme exchange.